Embassy of the United States, Canberra

 The Embassy of the United States in Canberra is the embassy of the United States to Australia.
-It is one of the largest embassies in the Australian capital of Canberra, located in the centrally-located suburb of Yarralumla.
-It is situated close to The Lodge, the official Canberra residence of the Prime Minister of Australia, and is equally close to Parliament House, the centre of Australia's government.
+It is one of the largest embassies in the Australian capital Canberra, located in the centrally located suburb of Yarralumla.
+It is situated close to The Lodge, the official Canberra residence of the prime minister, and is equally close to Parliament House, the centre of Australia's government.
 Built in the Georgian style of architecture, it was founded in 1942 and occupied by the end of the next year.

 The embassy has several functions, including communicating and collaborating with Australian media, issuing passports and visas, assisting US citizens living in Australia, and presenting forums with visiting American experts.
-The mission has also helped prepare food for needy Australians in co-operation with the Our Big Kitchen organisation of Sydney.
+The mission has also helped prepare food for in need Australians in co-operation with the Our Big Kitchen organisation of Sydney.
 The staff also organises and arranges for key figures and thinkers in Australia to visit the United States to share ideas with American counterparts.

-The office of the United States Ambassador to Australia is currently held by Caroline Kennedy, appointed with effect from July 25, 2022.
+The office of the United States ambassador to Australia is currently vacant with Erika Olsen as the chargé d'affaires effective on January 20, 2025.